rstudio-education/arm-workshop-rsc2019/content/prework/resources.md

   weight = 6
 +++

-This is a two-day hands-on workshop primarily based on the book ["R Markdown: The Definitive Guide."](https://bookdown.org/yihui/rmarkdown/) However, there are several other additional free and open source resources available for some of the individual packages we will cover.
+This two-day hands-on workshop is primarily based on the book [*R Markdown: The Definitive Guide*](https://bookdown.org/yihui/rmarkdown/).
+However, there are several other additional free and open source resources available for some of the individual packages we will cover.

 ## R Markdown: The Definitive Guide